renanrcrr/apache-hop-fun/README.md

 We encourage you to embark on your journey of discovery and education in the realm of APACHE HOP.

 Join the ranks of this thriving community of professionals who continuously expand their knowledge and capabilities.

+**Note**: The csv data file was got from teacher Grimaldo Oliveira.